zczqas/interpreter-in-go/README.md

 ### Directories

 - **ast/**: Contains the Abstract Syntax Tree (AST) definitions and related functions.
+- **evaluator/**: Contains the evaluator implementation which executes the AST.
 - **lexer/**: Contains the lexer implementation which is responsible for tokenizing the input source code.
+- **object/**: Contains the object system which defines the data types used in the interpreter.
 - **parser/**: Contains the parser implementation which converts tokens into an AST.
 - **repl/**: Contains the Read-Eval-Print Loop (REPL) implementation for interactive use.
 - **token/**: Contains the token definitions used by the lexer and parser.